vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 ### Slide 7: Migration Strategy (2 min)

 **The Challenge:**
-- "We have 580+ existing datasets that need faculty assignment."
+- "In a repository with hundreds of existing datasets, they would all need faculty assignment."
 - "We can't manually review all of them - that would take weeks."
 - "But we also can't accept low accuracy - this data needs to be reliable."